|Province||Shàng hǎi 上海 'up sea'|

 Early development was initiated by an influx of foreign investment after the Opium Wars when Shanghai became a treaty port.
 It was developed at first by the British, and up until 1940 was known colloquially as ‘Britain’s front door to China’, the Hong Kong and Shanghai Bank (HSBC) founded by the Scotsman Sir Thomas Sutherland ➚ dominated early investment into China.
 Investors used the city's strategic position near the mouth of the Yangzi to develop the whole valley, far away from the Qing dynasty control imposed at Guangzhou and Beijing.
 It became China's first ‘modern’ city serving as both an example and a warning about modern urban development.
 At its heart were the International and French concessions - areas subject to foreign not Chinese law.

-The city has always important politically, Sun Yatsen arrived at Shanghai on Christmas Eve 1911, on the foundation of the Republic of China; Shanghai was the site of the First National Congress ➚ of the Chinese Communist Party in 1921.
+The city has always been important politically, Sun Yatsen arrived at Shanghai on Christmas Eve 1911, on the foundation of the Republic of China; Shanghai was the site of the First National Congress ➚ of the Chinese Communist Party in 1921.
 An influx of Russians fleeing Communist rule after the Russian revolution in 1917 added to the racial mix.
 The world famous Bund ➚ (外滩 Wài tān in Chinese) along the waterfront was established at that time.
 Shanghai then attracted a vibrant cosmopolitan culture and was called the ‘Paris of the East’.
 However most of the local Chinese had little money or influence, they provided cheap labor for the foreigners; only a few locals managed to make a good living as middlemen.
 It became to subject to periods of industrial unrest and rebellion.
 The ‘May 30th Incident’ of 1925 commemorates the death of 11 people at a demonstration over the death of a worker ➚ at a Japanese textile factory.
 The May 30th Movement was founded and a national strike disrupted all Chinese trade.

 In 1927 the Nationalist Chiang Kaishek exterminated many of his former Communists allies in Shanghai using his connections with gang leaders by unleashing his White Terror campaign ➚.
 The famous Spielberg film Empire of the Sun ➚ based on the book by J.G.
 Ballard gives an insight into life of the foreigners in Shanghai when the Japanese invaded Shanghai in 1937.
 Following the Communist victory in 1949 Shanghai was pilloried as the epitome of decadent capitalism that exploited workers and it was not until the late 1990s that development really took off.
 This was helped by President Jiang Zemin and Premier Zhu Rongji's association with Shanghai.
 The city is known colloquially as the ‘Head of the Dragon’ to reflect its leading role in China's recent economic development.

 Shanghai can be very hot and humid in summer; spring and autumn are the best times to visit.
 As well as Mandarin, the local dialect Shanghainese (a form of the Wu language) is widely spoken.
 The city is one of the main centers for financial services, as well as car and computer production.
-It is built on very low lying land and is considered one of the most vulnerable to a rise of sea level .
+It is built on very low lying land and is considered one of the most vulnerable cities in the world to a rise of sea level .

 The airport has 2 terminals and is located 8.1 miles (13.0 kms) from Shanghai City.
 Live Flight information ➚, Airport information ➚, rank in China 8